Top Stories

 Malcolm Brogdon announces retirement after nine seasons

-The No. 36 pick in the 2016 NBA Draft by the Bucks was the first player drafted outside the first round to win ROY since 1966.
+A nine-year NBA veteran, Brogdon was the 1st player drafted outside the first round to win Kia Rookie of the Year since 1966.

-After nine NBA seasons, Malcolm Brogdon has decided to retire from basketball, he told ESPN’s Shams Charania on Wednesday.
+After nine NBA seasons, Malcolm Brogdon has decided to retire from basketball, he announced Wednesday.

 “Today, I officially begin my transition out of my basketball career,” Brogdon told ESPN in a statement.
 “I have proudly given my mind, body and spirit to the game over the last few decades.
 With the many sacrifices it took to get here, I have received many rewards.